saepark/saepark.github.io/index.md

 My research has been recognized with accolades such as the [Carnegie Mellon University Presidential Fellowship](https://www.cmu.edu/tepper/news/stories/2021/april/phd-fellowships-awarded.html) and the Gerald R. Salancik Doctoral Dissertation Fellowship Award.

 Prior to starting my PhD, I studied business and economics at Seoul National University and dabbled in edutech entrepreneurship.
 In my free time, I enjoy boxing, mountaineering, attending concerts, and cheering for the Pittsburgh Penguins.
+I have a cat named [Waffles](WafflesPark.jpg).

 [Home](./index.html) | [Research](./research.html) | [Teaching](./teaching.html) | [CV](./CV.html)